whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 }
 ```

 As you can probably already see, this method is very error prone and not very pleasant to maintain.
-I'm basically concatenating strings one after the other and need to rely on good naming conventions to make sense of the generated source code parts - one for the `interface` definition, one for the `union` definition.
+I'm basically concatenating strings one after the other and need to rely on good naming conventions to make sense of the generated source code parts; one for the `interface` definition, one for the `union` definition.
 Quotes, identation, formatting etc. become manual work and affect readability quite a lot.

 I can already predict the future struggles to maintain something like this.
-This method has the advantage to avoid additional dependencies, but it's probably for the best to use this method only for the most simple repetitions (this example here being one of them) and treat such scripts as throw-away code.
+This method has the advantage to avoid additional dependencies, but it's probably for the best to use it only for the most simple repetitions (this example here being one of them) and treat such scripts as throw-away code.

 To improve readability we might need a better templating system...